 email@example.com.
 Below are scholarship criteria and amounts from the 2020-2021 academic year, for your reference.

 Awarded to a full-time undergraduate student in the nursing program who is a RI resident, entering either the junior or senior year and demonstrates need as determined by the Office of Financial Aid.

 Awarded annually to a full-time junior or senior nursing student who is working in health care while completing their degree.
 Selection is based on commitment to nursing as reflected in an essay, work status, U.S. citizenship, R.I. residency, and demonstrated need as determined by the Office of Financial Aid.

 2020-2021 Award: $521

 Doris Mathewson Award

-Awarded to a part-time or full-time female nursing student at Rhode Island College.
-Criteria include minimum GPA of 3.0, and 3.0 in each nursing course, evidence of Department activities and service to the College and community.
+Awarded to one female and one male part-time or full-time nursing student at Rhode Island College.
+Criteria include minimum overall GPA of 3.0 and 3.0 in each nursing course, demonstrated financial need, and evidence of School of Nursing activities and service to the College and community.
 Students must submit a statement about their personal philosophy of nursing.

 Eleanor M. Olson Scholarship

 Awarded to a Rhode Island resident with a GPA of at least 2.5 who is a full or part-time student at any level of the RIC nursing program.
 Applicants must write an essay (no more than 500 words), which answers the following questions: Why did you choose nursing as a profession, and how do you think you will contribute to the field?
 Preference is given to descendants of graduates from the former Pawtucket Memorial Hospital School of Nursing.